chris-brennan/CX/hello-world-ux-aspects/README.md

 1. Clone the [CX](https://github.com/MicroFocus/CX) repository.

-2. Switch to the `hello-world-ux-aspects` directory.
+2. In the command line go to the `hello-world-ux-aspects` directory.

 3. Run `npm install`